August 1, 2017

 You can find the list of approved Connecticut debtor education agencies here.

-Connecticut has a set of bankruptcy exemptions which help determine what property you get to keep in Chapter 7 bankruptcy, and play a role in how much you repay unsecured creditors in Chapter 13 bankruptcy.
-(To learn more, see our Bankruptcy Exemptions area.)
+Connecticut has a set of bankruptcy exemptions that tell you what property you get to protect in Chapter 7 bankruptcy and Chapter 13 bankruptcy.
+(To learn more, see Bankruptcy Exemptions.)

-In Connecticut, you may use either the Connecticut state exemptions, or the federal bankruptcy exemptions.
+In Connecticut, you can use either the Connecticut state exemptions, or the federal bankruptcy exemptions.
 (To learn about the federal exemptions, see The Federal Bankruptcy Exemptions.)
 You cannot mix and match from each list.
-If you choose to use the Connecticut state exemptions, you may also use any applicable amounts in the federal nonbankruptcy exemptions.
+If you choose to use the Connecticut state exemptions, you can also use any applicable amounts in the federal nonbankruptcy exemptions.

 To learn about Connecticut’s exemptions for your home and car, see The Homestead Exemption in Connecticut and The Motor Vehicle Exemption in Connecticut.
 To find other Connecticut exemptions, see Connecticut Bankruptcy Exemptions.